 Rugby

 The term ‘rugby’ covers both the major codes, rugby union and rugby league.
-Hospital records often do not specify the type of rugby an injured person was playing.
+Hospital records often do not specify which type of rugby an injured person was playing.

 Source: AIHW NHMD.